imakin/Threequota/README.md

 Threequota
 ==========

-When your internet provider blocks everything, even its own site. one comes handy..
+When your mobile broadband internet provider (http://tri.co.id) blocks everything, even though it is its own website, this script fetch the downloadable information to show you your data quota.